Planning on doing some sound recording in your home?

 Blankets are often used on doors as a cheap door soundproofing solution however this is not effective.

 Be aware that they are not designed for soundproofing but sound dampening.
-If you plan on using a blanket to stop people outside the room from hearing your drum kit practice or your new sound system then you (and they!) will be disappointed.
+If you plan on using a blanket to stop people outside the room from hearing your drum kit practice (we recommend you try a quiet electronic drum kit instead!) or your new sound system then you (and they!) will be disappointed.
 Sound dampening is different to soundproofing.

-Soundproofing completely blocks sound waves from passing through, sound dampening minimises echo and reverberation.
+Soundproofing completely blocks sound waves from passing through, sound dampening minimizes echo and reverberation.

 Moving blankets are commonly used in lieu of acoustic blankets however they are not the same thing.